Kabini bridge

-Kabini bridge is a historic bridge in Karnataka constructed by local chieftain Dalvoy Devraj in 1730, spanning the Kabini river.
+Kabini Bridge is a historic bridge in Karnataka, India constructed by local chieftain Dalvoy Devraj in 1730, spanning the Kabini River.
 It was laid over with a metre-gauge link connecting Mysore to Nanjangud in 1899.
-The bridge is 225 meters long with 56 piers and is built in gothic style.
-The last metre gauge train to run over it was in during January 17, 2007, after which the bridge was closed to traffic.

-The Mysore division of the South Western Railway have stated that they will renovate the bridge.
+The bridge is 225 meters long with 56 piers and is built in Gothic style.
+The last metre gauge train to run over it was on January 17, 2007, after which the bridge was closed to traffic.
+The Mysore division of the South Western Railway has stated that they will renovate the bridge.